• Skip to primary navigation

 (a) System Administrator killed the process deliberately by killing the process id as it may be consuming more CPU and memory

-(b) It could happens because of some bug, We should look for the trace file for this session in diagnostics directory and check for the solution in metalink
+(b) It could happen because of some bug, We should look for the trace file for this session in the diagnostics directory and check for the solution in Metalink

 (c) For UNIX only: If there is no trace file, check for a ‘core’ dump in the CORE_DUMP_DEST.
 Check as follows: